 What if my complaint is against a member of the faculty, staff, or administration?

-You can report a complaint to the Office of Affirmative Programs and/or Department of Public Safety and Police Services.
+You can report a complaint to the Title IX coordinator and/or Department of Public Safety and Police Services.

 Is the campus student conduct process confidential?

 If campus charges are filed, complete confidentiality cannot be maintained.
-Campus police will usually be asked to investigate, including contacting and interviewing potential witnesses.
-Hearing officers involved in hearing the case will know, as will members of an appeal panel.
+An investigator will usually be asked to investigate, including contacting and interviewing potential witnesses.
+If the case goes to a hearing, Hearing officers involved in hearing the case will know, as will members of an appeal panel.
 All of these people will keep confidentiality to the best of their ability and duties.
-After a hearing has concluded, the hearing officers must report non-personal identifying information to the director of Department of Public Safety and Police Services in order to meet annual federal campus crime statistic reporting requirements.
+The University must report non-personal identifying information to the director of Department of Public Safety and Police Services in order to meet annual federal campus crime statistic reporting requirements.
 Within two days of a report, basic details of an incident are available to the public in the campus police log.
-No names are given, and facts that could lead to the identity of the student who was the target of the sexual and relationship misconduct are not disclosed.
+No names are given, and facts that could lead to the identity of the student who was the target of the sexual and/or relationship misconduct are not disclosed.
 Campus conduct hearings are not open to the public.
 Arrest records, however, are not confidential.

 Q: What will happen if I pursue campus charges?

 A: Campus cases are heard and resolved much more quickly than criminal charges or civil suits, often going from the filing of charges to resolution in six weeks or less.
 Temporary suspensions and/or campus "No Contact" orders of accused students to protect you and other students are possible in the interim.
 Campus sanctions for sexual and relationship misconduct range from warnings to expulsion.